John C. Wobensmith, Secretary of State

 ~ Luis Borunda, Principal Deputy Secretary of State

 Welcome to the Charitable Organization Division

-Peter Fosselman, Deputy Secretary of State ~ Teresa Owens, Administrator
+Peter Fosselman, Deputy Secretary of State, Director ~ Teresa Owens, Administrator, Administrator

 |The first meeting of the Charitable Enforcement and Protection Workgroup created by HB1352/Ch.
 654 was held on Tuesday, July 1, 2014.
 Minutes for the meeting may be found at this link Office of the Attorney General.
 Please contact Carol Scheiber at 410-576-7943 should you have any questions.

 The Secretary of State and Attorney General - Charitable Enforcement and Protection of Charitable Assets bill was passed during the 2014 General Assembly Session and signed into law thereafter.
 Effective October 1, 2014, the Annual Charity Registration Fee for non-profits receiving more than $500,000 in charitable contributions will increase from $200.00 to $300.00.
 Professional Solicitor fees will increase from $300.00 to $350.00; Fund-Raising Counsel fees will increase from $200.00 to $250.00.